openium/symfony-toolkit/README.md

 To get filters, use getFilterParameters in AbstractController.

-You can also use AbstractFilterRepository to define the sort, limit and offset in queries.
+You can also use FilterRepositoryUtils->applyFilters() to define the sort, limit and offset in queries.

 Notes on filters :
 - if the page parameter is passed but not the limit parameter, the limit is set to 10